JS-CMP/JS-CMP/CODE_OF_CONDUCT.md

 - **CI/CD Integration**: Ensure that the code passes all automated tests.
 -
 ### 2. Branching Strategy
-- **Feature Branches**: Use branches like 'features', 'fix', 'wip'.
+- **Feature Branches**: Use branches folder like 'features', 'fix', 'wip'.
 - **Branch Naming Convention**: Follow kebab-case for branch names.

 ---